ezra-obiwale/this-js/doc/md/attributes.md

     It takes no value.

 -   ### this-layout
     The id of the layout a page should use.
-If none is specified, the default layout specified [in the config](./config.md) is used if specified.
+If none is specified, [`config.defaultLayout`](./config.md#defaultlayout) is used if specified.
 And if that isn't specified either, the page is loaded without a layout.

 -   ### this-path
     The url from which the page content should be loaded.
 DO NOT USE `this-url`.